ERTIQA-SOFT/alshawahix-privacy/privacy-policy.md

 Identity proof
 Address, state, county, zip/zip code, city

+We will not be able to access the following sensitive information except with the permission of the user Access to sensitive information:
+1- Pictures
+2- Files and documents
+3- The camera
+4- Approximate location
+5- Text messages
+6- Contacts

 ## Usage data

 Usage Data is collected automatically when you use the Service.